Oznium.com Call us toll free.

 Finally, a general question, how many LEDs can you hook up by splicing into existing 12v wiring without having to use a fuse?

-Thanks and sorry about the long post.
+Thanks and sorry about the long post. - by Jose

 Wire between 18 to 24 gauge will work.
 Use whatever you find easiest to acquire and handle.